NON COPYRIGHTED MUSIC

 What are the advantages of using paid-for music?

-Audio Network’s music library offers more than 150,000 specially composed production music tracks that are protected by copyright but can be licensed, in perpetuity, for TV and multiplatform use all around the world and you can monetize your content without worrying about YouTube or other platforms blocking it or taking it down.
+Audio Network’s music catalogue offers more than 175,000 specially composed production music tracks that are protected by copyright but can be licensed, in perpetuity, for TV and multiplatform use all around the world, and you can monetize your content without worrying about YouTube or other platforms blocking it or taking it down.

 We have a range of licences for creators and advertisers – including one-off payments for specific tracks – and we take the hassle out of the process.

-For further information, watch our guide to clearing rights and production music libraries here:
+For further information, watch our guide to clearing rights and production music: